Accurate computations up to break-down of quasi-periodic attractors in the dissipative spin-orbit problem: Explorations of the breakdown

 The critical perturbative and drift parameters, \eqref{eq.epsomg1}--\eqref{eq.eomg2}, do not substantially differ for the averaged and non-averaged models (respectively, \eqref{eq.avg-spinxy} and \eqref{eq.spinxy}).
 For example, Figure~\ref{fig.avg-navg} shows that the difference in the drift parameter (the eccentricity) of the KAM tori, obtained using the continuation procedure, for the two models is of the order of $10^{-7}$.
 Therefore, in single-precision arithmetic, these averaged and non-averaged drifts may look indistinguishable.

 The mesh size is the same in the two models and for the studied frequencies, i.e., Figure~\ref{fig.stats-avg-navg-mesh} is the same for the averaged model.
 Also the computational times to compute the tori are similar.
 In general, the averaged version is faster far from the breakdown.
 Figure~\ref{fig.stats-avg-navg} illustrates the time ratios (using in all the cases a maximum of 32 CPUs), while Figure~\ref{fig.stats-avg-navg-mesh} provides the time of each successful continuation step in $\eps$.
-We strongly encourage to not inference general statements from the computational times, since it has a lot of ambiguous parameters that can give different results, such as machines, jobs in execution by the operative system, changes in the continuation strategies, initial conditions, required Newton iterations, accurate control flags, etc.
+We strongly encourage to not infer general statements from the computational times, since they may differ due to cache sizes, CPU machines, running of other jobs, changes in the continuation strategies, initial conditions, number of Newton iterations, accurate control flags, etc.

-The main computational bottleneck is on the Newton steps, where, for each discretized value of $\theta$ parametrizing the invariant torus, a numerical integration must be performed joined with variational equations.
-However, different continuation strategies in the stepsize choice and initial guesses can improve the overall time.
+The main computational bottleneck is on the Newton steps.
+For each discretized value of $\theta$ parametrizing the invariant torus, a numerical integration of the ODE and its variational equations must be performed.
+Also, different continuation strategies in the stepsize choice and initial guesses can improve the overall time.

 Motivated by these remarks, in what follows, we are going to provide only the plots for the non-averaged spin-orbit problem.
 The plots of the two models are visually identical, since the difference between them in the regimes we study is about 5 orders of magnitude smaller than the main effects.